Yuvaraj19/waste-management-project/README.md

 TECHNOLOGIES USED :

 1. HTML, CSS & JavaScript for mark-up, design and interaction behaviour.
-2. Bootstrap / Angular JS will be used for making the site responsive and as a framework.
+2. Bootstrap / Angular JS are used for making the site responsive and as a framework.
 3. Server side language - PHP
 4. Database Software - MySql, Xampp Server